Yuxuan-Wen/Sim2real-Guidewire-Seg/README.md

 **This project is still under development.
 Please feel free to raise issues or submit pull requests to contribute to our codebase.**

-Some source code of ours is borrowed from:
+Our code is developed based on these amazing repos:

 - [SAM](https://github.com/facebookresearch/segment-anything)